isc-projects/stork/doc/devel.rst

         props: args,
     })

-The story is created by binding to the template object and providing the component arguments:
+Finally, bind the template object and provide its arguments:

 .. code-block:: typescript